gklobu/gklobu/README.md

 ![](https://img.shields.io/badge/<skill>-<writing>-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a)
 ![](https://img.shields.io/badge/<skill>-<ETL>-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a)

-# Let's do some Q&A

-### Who are you?
+# Gian Klobusicky
-Hi!
-I'm Gian Klobusicky.
-I'm a data scientist with a focus on experimentation and team building.
+## Data scientist with a focus on experimentation and strategy, particularly operational frameworks.

-### What are you up to lately?
+### Current Focus
-💼 I'm a Data Scientist at Meta, working mostly on experimentation and measurement strategy.
-I converted to tech lead manager in early 2022 so I could lead a team focused on experimental methods.
+💼 Data Science Tech Lead Manager at Meta, focused on experimentation and measurement strategy.
-Importantly, I don't represent Meta or any of its subsidiaries in any way.
+* Importantly, I don't represent Meta or any of its subsidiaries in any way.
 Any views that I express online or elsewhere are my own and do not necessarily reflect the views of any other person, company, or entity.

-📓 I'm a part-time grad student in [Columbia's QMSS program](https://qmss.columbia.edu/)
+📓 Part-time graduate studies in [Columbia's QMSS program](https://qmss.columbia.edu/)

-### What else have you done?

-👩🏻‍💻 Worked as a data scientist/analyst/person-who-does-researchy-things at [NBCUniversal](https://www.nbcuniversal.com/), [Etsy](https://www.etsy.com/), and [HBO](https://www.hbo.com)

-🧠 Worked as a research assistant (RA) for cognitive science labs at [U. Rochester](https://www.unige.ch/fapse/brainlearning/) and [Temple U.](https://sites.temple.edu/cnltu/)
+### Past Work

+📺 Strategic analytics, user research, and forecasting for linear television and news websites at [NBCUniversal](https://www.nbcuniversal.com/)

+📺 Forecasting and topic modeling for digital video content at [HBO](https://www.hbo.com)

+🧶 Marketing analytics, experimentation, and measurement at [Etsy](https://www.etsy.com/)

+🧠 Social cognition and vision science experiments at [Temple U.](https://sites.temple.edu/cnltu/), as a Research Assistant

+🧠 Vision science and decision-making expeirments at [U. Rochester](https://www.unige.ch/fapse/brainlearning/), as a Research Assistant

-👩🏻‍🏫 Taught a course on analytics with python at the [NYC Data Science Academy](https://nycdatascience.com/)
+👩🏻‍🏫 Teaching Python for Data Analysis at the [NYC Data Science Academy](https://nycdatascience.com/)

-### What are your research interests?

-🧪 Mostly research methods, but I'm also into media and the behavioral sciences

-### Where else can I find you?
+### Research Interests

+🧪 Research methods

+📺 Media

+🧠 Behavioral sciences

+### Links

-You can find me on LinkedIn and Twitter (I'm not really active on either, tbh):
+You can find me on LinkedIn and Twitter:

 <a href="https://www.linkedin.com/in/gianklo/"><img height="30" src="https://github.com/WaylonWalker/WaylonWalker/blob/main/icon/linkedin.png?raw=true"></a>
 <a href="https://twitter.com/gkdatastuff"><img height="30" src="https://github.com/WaylonWalker/WaylonWalker/blob/main/icon/twitter.png?raw=true"></a>&nbsp;&nbsp;